morrelinko/data-transformer/README.md

 Data Transformer
 ==================

-Utility for converting from one data format to another
+Utility for converting from one data format to another .

+I built this tool working on a project that uses the facebook graph api.
+Some data from facebook api was generated and

+passed to this tool which converts its json response to an array which could be used for working offline.

+This tool also includes a Builder to normalize the response from facebook APIs...
+(For example, changing 'name' field to 'title')

 ### Installation